Harry Murray: Western Front: June 1916 to April 1917

 On the night of 4–5 February 1917, the 13th Battalion—with Murray commanding A Company—attacked the German position at Stormy Trench.
 Preceded by a heavy artillery barrage, A Company seized the right of the position after overcoming stiff resistance, consolidating their gains by setting up a makeshift barricade.
 The Germans counterattacked, prompting Murray to send an SOS signal to the artillery officer, calling for more support.
 Although repulsed, the Germans counterattacked twice more.
 On the third attack, Murray organised a twenty-man grenade bombing party and led them in a charge against their attackers, pushing them back to their original start line.
 On another occasion when the company lost some ground, Murray rallied his men and retook it.
 Between midnight and 03:00, the company maintained spasmodic bombing, repelling further assaults with the aid of artillery support.
 By 20:00 on 5 February, the 16th Battalion relieved Murray's company, which had only 48 survivors from the 140 who had begun the attack.

-The full citation for Murray's Victoria Cross appeared in a supplement to the London Gazette on 10 March 1917, reading:
+The full citation for Murray's VC appeared in a supplement to The London Gazette on 10 March 1917, reading:

 In April 1917, the battalion relocated to Bullecourt in preparation for an attack on the Hindenburg Line.
 On the night of 11 April, seven battalions of the 4th Australian Division assembled for the advance, which was launched at 04:30.
 Murray's company seized a section of German trench, but were quickly isolated.
 By 07:00, ammunition was running low and casualties were high.
 Murray sent for artillery support, but conflicting messages meant that it was not provided, so the Australians were forced to withdraw.
 During the action, the 4th Division lost 2,339 of the 3,000 men that it had committed, with 1170 captured as prisoners of war.
 Among the dead was Percy Black, who had been killed while trying to find a gap in the barbwire surrounding the German trenches.
-Murray was awarded a Bar to his Distinguished Service Order for his efforts during the battle, and was promoted to temporary major.
-He was later informed by General Birdwood that had the attack at Bullecourt been successful, he would have instead been awarded a Bar to his Victoria Cross.
+Murray was awarded a Bar to his DSO for his efforts during the battle, and was promoted to temporary major.
+He was later informed by General Birdwood that had the attack at Bullecourt been successful, he would have instead been awarded a Bar to his VC.